 Reflecting on Legacy and Impact

-When I think about legacy, I do not think of numbers or market share.
-I think of influence, not as dominance, but as inspiration.
+When he thinks about legacy, he does not think of numbers or market share.
+He thinks of influence not as dominance, but as inspiration.
 Not as a spotlight, but as a standard of integrity.

-I have never viewed fashion as superficial.
-To me, it is deeply human.
-Clothing is an expression of identity.
-It is how we show up in the world.
-When we help people feel confident, capable, and authentic, we participate in something meaningful.
+He has never viewed fashion as superficial.
+To him, it is deeply human.
+Clothing is an expression of identity it is how people show up in the world.
+When they help people feel confident, capable, and authentic, they participate in something meaningful.

 Conclusion

-My journey, from small-town beginnings to global impact, was never driven by ambition.
-Instead, it was driven by curiosity, discipline, and a relentless focus on understanding others.
-That focus, more than any innovation or strategy, became the heart of everything we built.
+Amancio Ortega’s journey, from small-town beginnings to global impact, was never driven by ambition.
+Instead, it was guided by curiosity, discipline, and a relentless focus on understanding others.
+That focus, more than any innovation or strategy, became the foundation of everything he built.

 Inditex is not just a fashion group.
 It is a testament to what can be achieved when we listen first, act quickly, and remain grounded in purpose.